 Fine cut the paper pattern you have adhered to the template plastic so you have an accurate template.

 Gather your fabric and press it all.
 You can rough cut some pieces and press it with Mary Ellen’s Best Press to help deal with the bias.

 Place your template face down on the wrong side of the fabric and trace carefully around your template directly on to the fabric.

 Cut using scissors.**

-**PLEASE Do not cut around your template plastic template with a rotary cutter.
+**Do not cut around your template plastic template with a rotary cutter.
+There is not enough protection for your fingers.
 I want you to be able to finish the block with no blood.
-There is not enough protection for your fingers.
 A rotary ruler gives your finger some protection from the blade of your cutter cutter.
 If you use a rotary cutter, you may want to use a hexagon ruler, such as the Fons & Porter Hexagon ruler.
-The smallest hexagon on that ruler is larger than my template, but you can alter the pattern slightly by using 19 of those hexagons, which fit in the 12.5″ block.
+The smallest hexagon on that ruler is larger than my template, but 19 of those will still fit in the 12.5″ block.
 You can also cut using a rotary ruler and rotary cutter by lining up the ruler on the line you drew around your template.